"Let food be thy medicine and medicine be thy food."

 10. Prevention of Headaches and Fatigue: Dehydration can lead to headaches, dizziness, and fatigue.
 By staying hydrated, you can prevent these symptoms and maintain energy levels throughout the day.

-1. Removal of Contaminants: Tap water often contains impurities such as chlorine, heavy metals, pesticides, bacteria, and viruses.
-Filtration systems effectively remove these contaminants, ensuring that the water you drink is safe and free from harmful substances.
+• Removal of Contaminants: Quality filtration systems remove impurities like chlorine, heavy metals, pesticides, and bacteria, ensuring that your water is safe from harmful substances.

 "Water is the most neglected nutrient in your diet, but one of the most vital."